 According to Hindu mythology, soul of the person lives on the earth even after his/her death.
 And Shradh is a way to pay homage to these souls and make sure that they happily depart for their journey to heaven.

-Based on Hindu calendar, this year Shardhpaksha is starting from September 24 and ends on October 8.
+Based on Hindu calendar, this year Shard Paksha is starting from September 24 and ends on October 8.
 Following four time zones or yoga that will be considered auspicious during this time.

 Generally deemed to be an inauspicious, families are not expected to participate in any festivities during the Shradh period.
 Keeping in mind the sanctity of the ritual, one should religiously follow these rituals on the day of Shradh:

-- Cook the favourite food of the deceased to make their soul happy
+- Cook the favorite food of the deceased to make their soul happy.

 Shradh Puja and daan is effective for achieving success in the following aspects of life:

-- To reduce the malefic affects of planet Jupiter
+- To reduce the malefic effects of planet Jupiter.

-- To protects you and your family from accidents, and health issues
+- To protect you and your family from accidents, and health issues.